 Company must be under 7 years old

-- Will lead to a substantial change in the company’s activity;
+- Will lead to a substantial change in the company’s activity; or

 - In total, represents more than 50 per cent of turnover averaged over the preceding five years.